As an English major with a Concentration in Creative Writing

 6. One course centered on either global or minority literatures.
 English majors who declare their major in the Fall of 2021 and after must take at least one 300- or 400-level literature course in either:

-a) global literatures in English, defined as the Anglophone literatures of Africa, the Caribbean, South Asia, and other non-British or non-U.S. territories; or
+- a) Global literatures in English, defined as the Anglophone literatures of Africa, the Caribbean, South Asia, and other non-British or non-U.S. territories; or

-b) minority literature of the United States or United Kingdom—literatures including Anglophone African American, Asian American, Native American, Latinx, or Black British writing.
+- b) Minority literature of the United States or United Kingdom—literatures including Anglophone African American, Asian American, Native American, Latinx, or Black British writing.

 Each semester, official course listings will designate those classes, selected by the English Department Curriculum Committee, which may be chosen to meet this requirement.
 Courses applied to this requirement may also satisfy other English major requirements involving historical range (requirement two) and the need for two 400-level classes (requirement five).